SBA Loan Down Payment Requirements: How Much Do You Need?

 Smart Strategies for Source of Funds Documentation

-• Bank Statement Preparation: Maintain clean bank records showing consistent deposits and avoid large, unexplained transactions in the months leading up to your application.
-Lenders scrutinize unusual financial activity that might indicate borrowed down payment funds.
+• Bank statement preparation.
+Maintain clean records showing consistent deposits.
+Avoid large, unexplained transactions in the three to six months leading up to your application.
+Lenders are specifically looking for evidence that funds were not borrowed.

-• Gift Fund Documentation: If family members contribute to your down payment, prepare proper gift letters and documentation showing the funds' legitimate transfer and the giver's financial capacity.
+• Gift fund documentation.
+If a family member is contributing to your down payment, prepare a formal gift letter showing the transfer was a gift, not a loan, and document the giver's financial capacity to make that contribution.

-• Business Savings Verification: For existing businesses seeking expansion financing, maintain detailed records of retained earnings and business savings that demonstrate your company's financial stability and growth.
+• Business savings verification.
+For existing businesses seeking expansion financing, retained earnings and business savings records demonstrate financial stability and show lenders that the equity injection reflects real operational performance.

 Understanding Lender Expectations and Requirements